chrischoy/open-ucn/README.md

 fully-convolutional feature extraction for dense geometric and semantic correspondence.

-As we are releasing this in 2019, we discarded the VGG network originally used in the paper, in favor of Residual Networks + U-Net for even denser features and residual connections.
+As we are releasing this in 2019, we use a different network with pixel stride 1 for high resolution features to push the boundary of the dense features and see how far the features would go.
+The networks are based on Residual Networks
++ U-Net crossing the encoder and decoder by default .

 Similarly, we use the hardest contrastive loss proposed in the Fully Convolutional Geometric Features, ICCV'19 for fully convolutional metric